 The Six Sigma project charter, though a simple document, requires significant preparation time.
 To draft the Six Sigma project charter in the right manner, the project team should be well-versed with each element.
 Let us have a look at each element to understand it better.

-Let us have a look at the 7 project charter elements Six Sigma to understand it better.
+Let us have a look at the 7 project charter elements of Six Sigma to understand it better.

 7 Elements of the Six Sigma Project Charter: Business case